-In connection with this offering, we have agreed with the underwriters, subject to certain exceptions, including for the issuance of up to 5% of our outstanding shares of common stock immediately following the closing of this offering and the concurrent private placement to Merck in connection with acquisitions or strategic transactions provided that any recipient of such shares enter into a lock-up agreement substantially similar to what is described below, not to dispose of or hedge any of our common stock or securities convertible into or exchangeable for shares of common stock for 180 days following the date of this prospectus, except with the prior written consent of the representatives.
-This agreement also does not apply to any existing employee benefit plans.
+In connection with this offering, we have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our common stock or securities convertible into or exchangeable for shares of common stock for 180 days following the date of this prospectus, except with the prior written consent of the representatives.
+This agreement does not apply to any existing employee benefit plans.

-In addition, our executive officers and directors and holders of substantially all of our common stock (including shares issuable upon exercise or conversion of existing securities and shares issuable to Merck in the concurrent private placement) have agreed with the underwriters, subject to certain exceptions, not to offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale or otherwise dispose of any shares of our common stock, or any options or warrants to purchase any shares of our common stock, or any securities convertible into, exchangeable for or that represent the right to receive shares of our common stock (including any preferred shares), whether now owned or acquired after entry in the lock-up agreement, owned directly by the party to the lock-up agreement (including holding as a custodian) or with respect to which the party to the lock-up agreement has beneficial ownership within the rules and regulations of the Securities and Exchange Commission (collectively, "lock-up securities"), or to engage in any hedging or other transaction which is designed to or which reasonably could be expected to lead to or result in a sale or disposition of the lock-up securities, for 180 days following the date of this prospectus, except with the prior written consent of the representatives.
+In addition, our executive officers and directors and holders of substantially all of our common stock (including Merck with respect to the shares of our common stock that it owns or will acquire in the concurrent private placement) have agreed with the underwriters, subject to certain exceptions, not to offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale or otherwise dispose of any shares of our common stock, or any options or warrants to purchase any shares of our common stock, or any securities convertible into, exchangeable for or that represent the right to receive shares of our common stock (including any preferred shares), whether now owned or acquired after entry in the lock-up agreement, owned directly by the party to the lock-up agreement (including holding as a custodian) or with respect to which the party to the lock-up agreement has beneficial ownership within the rules and regulations of the Securities and Exchange Commission (collectively, "lock-up securities"), or to engage in any hedging or other transaction which is designed to or which reasonably could be expected to lead to or result in a sale or disposition of the lock-up securities, for 180 days following the date of this prospectus, except with the prior written consent of the representatives.